SDXorg/pysd/docs/installation.rst

 Optional Dependencies
 ---------------------
-In order to be able to print the progress of a model integration process:
+In order to plot results from the model as shown in :doc:`basic usage <../basic_usage>`:

-* progressbar
+* Matplotlib

 These Python libraries bring additional data analytics capabilities to the analysis of SD models: